FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

 ### Methods
 - `void :AddAugmentation(string augmentName)`
    - Adds the specified augment to the ship.
-Note that adding hidden augments is bugged right now.
+Works properly with hidden augments.
 - `void :RemoveAugmentation(string augmentName)`
    - Removes the specified augment from the ship.
 Does nothing if the augment isn't present.
 Works properly with hidden augments.
 - `void :ClearShipInfo()`